-Sommer Ray Shows Off Killer Curves In Tiny One-Piece For Sizzling Photoshoot
+Sommer Ray Shows Off Killer Curves In Tiny One-Piece For Sizzling Photo Shoot

 Her long, highlighted brunette-blond hair cascaded down her back and over her shoulders, as it appeared to be styled in slight waves — a deviation from her naturally-curly hairdo.

-Sommer also looked to be wearing a full face of makeup in the images; a move that elevated her facial features and glammed up her look.
+Sommer also looked to be wearing a full face of makeup in the images, a move that elevated her facial features and glammed up her look.
 The application seemingly included foundation, eyeshadow, a pink lipstick, mascara, and bit of blush.

 Still, it was her killer curves that stole the show, as she flaunted them in a tiny ensemble.

 The model rocked a hot pink one-piece that featured a ribbed design and two thick straps that went over her shoulders and down her back.
-The garment did not leave much to the imagination as it tightly hugged her body, and featured a plunging neckline that displayed a bit of her cleavage.
-Furthermore, the one-piece’s briefs also showed off her curvaceous hips and pert derriere as they were designed with a classic Brazilian-style cut.
+The garment did not leave much to the imagination as it tightly hugged her body, and it featured a plunging neckline that displayed a bit of her cleavage.
+Furthermore, the one-piece’s bottom part also showed off her curvaceous hips and pert derriere as it was designed with a classic Brazilian-style cut.

 She finished the look off with a white belt that highlighted her slim core, a white cropped jacket, and white leather boots.

-She did not include a geotag in the post, leaving her photoshoot location a mystery to fans.
+She did not include a geotag in the post, leaving her photo shoot location a mystery to fans.

 The attention-grabbing update was met with instant enthusiasm and approval from fans, accumulating more than 580,000 likes in just the first three hours after going live.
 Additionally, more than 3,300 followers also headed to the comments section to shower the model with compliments on her figure, good looks, and stylish outfit.